forus-labs/cauldron/nitrogen/README.md

 #### Standard (default):

-Classes with an additional `contents` map for working with assets in that directory.
+Generates classes with an additional `contents` map for working with assets in that directory.
 ```yaml
 nitrogen:
   asset-generation: standard